Protection levels

 - SR3 fencing against toolset C (eg 16 inch boltcutter) for 5 minutes is available using double layer 50 x 30mm ‘UHS mesh’ 8 or 10 feet high; privacy versions are available up to around 8 to 11 feet high using a double layer of tongue and groove wood panels totalling 68mm thickness, and can be upgraded to hold off toolsets F or G for 1 minute.
 Heras do fencing up to SR3 in their Zenith (SR1-3), Pallas Xtra (SR1) and Tangorail ranges with 4mm wire in the SR1 Zenith and the SR3 bolting together their SR1 and SR2; they also do HVM gates and the CPNI B960 swing pedestrian gate.
 Zaun do Corrusec twin skin mesh to SR3.

-- Another way of getting SR3 is palisade such as Barkers Stronguard or Lochrin Bain Defender.
+- Another way of getting SR3 is palisade such as Barkers Stronguard (used by Essex & Suffolk Water) or Lochrin Bain Defender.

-- Although they do not do fences, a big name for HVM, and gates up to SR3, is Frontier Pitts who for example sorted out the GCHQ black hat centre at Cheltenham.
+- Although they do not do fences, a big name for HVM, and gates up to SR3, is Frontier Pitts who for example kitted out Lockheed Martin cyber centre at Barnwood Sq Cheltenham.
 They do pedestrian gates to SR3 and sliding, double & bifold gates up to SR3 or HVM standards.

 - Once you have posts that can take thick wood panels to take impact then you could insert metal sheets or mesh to slow down cutting, which is what Jacksons have done with their CPNI Jacoustic 3 counter terror beast, sandwiching 7’8” high mesh between two 13’ high layers of horizontal slats in steel posts.
 Its sister product, Jacoustic Class 3 is shorter and thus not CPNI but is instead rated SR3 and comes 8’4-10’10” high.